framps/raspberryTools/README.md

 8. [smsRelay.py](#smsrelaypy) - Receives all SMS and forwards them to an eMail.
 UMTS stick and python2 required

 9. [checkPARTUUIDsInDDImage.sh](https://github.com/framps/raspberryTools/blob/master/checkPARTUUIDsInDDImage.sh) - Retrieve PARTUUIDs of Raspberry dd Backup image partitions /boot and / and check if they match in /boot/cmdline.txt and /etc/fstab

+10. [syncUUIDs.sh](https://github.com/framps/raspberryTools/blob/master/syncUUIDs.sh) - Update /boot/cmdline.txt and /etc/fstab on a device with the UUIDs or PARTUUIDs used on the device.
+Useful when an image was cloned on another device.

 ## findRaspis.sh